 Antowain Smith talks about mental toughness.
 Antowain has a unique story, as he didn’t start playing football at his high school until sophomore year.
-He took 2 years off after college, before he attended Eastern Mississippi Community College, which then led him to University of Houston.
+He took 2 years off after college before he attended Eastern Mississippi Community College, which then led him to the University of Houston.

 Mental Discipline On And Off The Field

-Jared Odrick, former first round pick to the Miami Dolphins credits a lot of his success to his discipline.
-As mentioned in the clip above, Jared credits his discipline at an early age, to his strength coach.
+Jared Odrick, a former first-round pick to the Miami Dolphins, credits his success to his discipline.
+As mentioned in the clip above, Jared credits his discipline at an early age to his strength coach.

 The high school strength coach mandated 6am lifts for Jared.
 What did 6am lifts do for Jared?

 Football was the first thing on his mind.
-Every morning he would wake up, and his focus and dedication was on football.
-This type of mental discipline helped Jared, in the off-season focus on his goals and stay on track to ultimately receive a full scholarship to Penn State.
+Every morning he would wake up, and his focus and dedication were on football.

 Jared’s Message: “Find the relationship (with whatever it is you’re after), that helps you focus in and reach your goal”